google/sentencepiece/README.md

 #### Whitespace is considered as as a basic symbol
 The first step of Natural Language processing is text tokenization.
-For example, standard English tokenizer segments a text "Hello world." into the following three tokens.
+For example, a standard English tokenizer would segment the text "Hello world." into the following three tokens.

 > [Hello] [World] [.]

 One observation is that the original input and tokenized sequence are **NOT reversibly convertible**.
-For instance, the information that no space exists between “World” and “.” is dropped from the tokenized sequence, since e.g., `Tokenize(“World.”) == Tokenize(“World .”)`
+For instance, the information that is no space between “World” and “.” is dropped from the tokenized sequence, since e.g., `Tokenize(“World.”) == Tokenize(“World .”)`

 SentencePiece treats the input text just as a sequence of Unicode characters.
 Whitespace is also handled as a normal symbol.
 To handle the whitespace as a basic token explicitly, SentencePiece first escapes the whitespace with a meta symbol "▁" (U+2581) as follows.

 > Hello▁World.

-Then, this text is segmented into small pieces, for example.
+Then, this text is segmented into small pieces, for example:

 > [Hello] [▁Wor] [ld] [.]